-Over the past few decades it appears that salmon returning to Scotland’s rivers are getting smaller.
-This is important as it’s the size, and age, of female salmon that determines how many eggs they produce and therefore how many salmon will be produced in future generations.
+Over the past few decades it has become clear that salmon returning to Scotland’s rivers are getting smaller.
+This is important as it is the size, and age, of female salmon that determines how many eggs they produce and therefore how many salmon will be produced in future generations.

-In order to protect salmon information on the sizes and ages of salmon in Scotland is required.
+In order to better manage and protect salmon, additional information on the sizes and ages of salmon in Scotland is required.

-Scales record information throughout the life of the salmon and can be used to determine the age of the fish, how many years it spent in the river and at sea and how fast it grew while there.
+Scales record information throughout the life of the salmon and can be used to determine the age of the fish, how many years an individual fish spent in the river and in the marine environment and how fast it grew at different life stages.

 The project will support Fisheries Management Scotland members to collect weights, lengths and scale samples from returning adult salmon between July and September 2021.

-Weights, lengths and scale samples from returning adult salmon will be taken between July and September 2021.
-Sampling will be undertaken so as to create the minimum of stress to the fish.
+Returning adult salmon will be sampled between July and September 2021.
 Scales will be taken from the left flank of the fish as shown below.
 Scales will be read by Marine Scotland Science and the image and life histroy information of each salmon will be provided to the contributing DSFB/Trust.